Stocks fall, pulled down by IT and energy; bond yields rise

 Investors are betting the economic malaise will dissipate as spring arrives and more Americans get vaccinated against the coronavirus.
 The $1,400 stimulus checks the Biden administration began sending to individuals last weekend are helping.
 Fed policymakers foresee unemployment falling from 6.2% to 4.5% by year’s end and to 3.9% at the end of 2022.

-Energy prices fell as well, with U.S. crude oil falling 2.5% to $62.99 a barrel in New York.
+Energy prices fell, with U.S. crude oil losing 3.6% to $62.25 a barrel in New York.
 That dragged energy companies lower as well.
-The energy sector of the S&P 500 was down 1.1%.
+The energy sector of the S&P 500 was down 1.6%.